liferay/liferay-docs/devGuide/en/chapters/02-plugins-sdk.markdown

 narrowing down your choices and forcing you to use a tool we like, right?
 No!
-We actually added to the list of technologies you can use by developing specific tools that soften the learning curve for Liferay plugin development, and providing ways for you to se alternative tools, as well.
-The most significant of these tools is Liferay IDE, a fully featured Integrated Development Environment based on Eclipse.
+We actually added to the list of technologies you can use by developing specific tools that soften the learning curve for Liferay plugin development, and providing ways for you to use alternative tools.
+The most significant Liferay-specific tool is Liferay IDE, a fully featured Integrated Development Environment based on Eclipse.
 Alternatively, there's the Plugins Software Development Kit (SDK), which is based on Apache Ant and can be used with any editor or Integrated Development Environment (IDE) you'd like.
+If you'd like, you can also use Apache Maven Archetypes; there are plenty of Liferay archetypes you can use to develop your plugins.

 In this chapter we'll discuss two Liferay-specific development tools, and a viable alternative: